Ariana Grande Took the High Road, Actually

 Just days after pointedly subtweeting Pete Davidson over his inability to keep his mouth shut following their split, Ariana Grande has released a song that references their former relationship.
 On Saturday night, by total surprise, she dropped the a breakup anthem, “thank u, next.”
-Fans wasted no time reading into it.
+Fans wasted no time reading into it, but quickly discovered that there was not much to be found.
+While Grande could’ve released a scathing track, she dropped one that was, instead, respectful and mature.

 What does the song title mean?